livewire-group/livewire-website/content/news/amazon-music-one-take-x.md

 date: 2022-10-20T05:20:39.069Z
 description: >-
   A very exciting day for Livewire.
-We are so pleased to have worked with Amazon Music on One Take featuring Fortnite , their brand new music-inspired gaming experience.
+We are so pleased to have worked with Amazon Music on One Take featuring Fortnite, their brand new music-inspired gaming experience.